Objectives for 2013-2014

 Websites with rapidly changing or updated content need to be crawled on a more regular and frequent basis, up to daily, if their content is to be recorded adequately through a harvesting process.

-As stated above, the British Library anticipates selecting initially about 250 such websites in 2013-2014, for focused crawling at a frequency appropriate to the rate at which content is updated.
+As stated above, the British Library anticipated selecting initially about 250 such websites in 2013-2014, for focused crawling at a frequency appropriate to the rate at which content was updated.

-Separately, the British Library and representatives of the newspaper publishing industry are discussing potential joint initiatives that could involve depositing and archiving digitally published news and copies of the 'pre-print PDF' files used to print newspapers.
+Separately, the British Library and representatives of the newspaper publishing industry have been discussing potential joint initiatives that could involve depositing and archiving digitally published news and copies of the 'pre-print PDF' files used to print newspapers.

 Other electronic publications

-Other types of publication will be collected on an experimental basis, from individual publishers who are prepared to support development work on new or improved ingest capabilities.
-However it is not planned to approach publishers for such publications at any scale during 2013-2014.
+Other types of publication are collected on an experimental basis, from individual publishers who are prepared to support development work on new or improved ingest capabilities.

 The legal deposit libraries will always try to accommodate individual publishers who approach a deposit library for agreement to begin depositing their electronic publications, provided that the content is of a type and format that they can process and provided that any transition from print deposit to digital deposit (if relevant) is agreed and properly co-ordinated.

 However it may sometimes be necessary to postpone individual publisher requests if the libraries are not yet able to deal with their content because of technical constraints, operational (processing) difficulties or financial and resourcing considerations.